In this guide

 We may liaise with referrers, employers and witnesses to ensure we have a full picture of what happened and how serious it was.
 Given the sensitive nature of much of the information and documentation required, we consider that all requests for information should be relevant, reasonable and proportionate.

 Our powers to request information are set out in Article 25(1) of the Nursing and Midwifery Order 2001.
-This authorises us to require any person, other than the nurse or midwife who is the subject of our concerns, to provide information and documents which appear relevant to our investigation.
+This authorises us to require any person, other than the nurse, midwife or nursing associate who is the subject of our concerns, to provide information and documents which appear relevant to our investigation.

 We may require those who supply us with information or documentation to provide a witness statement which contains a statement of truth and confirmation that they are willing to attend a hearing to give evidence.
 If this happens we will offer additional support or information to assist with this process.
-We will send the statements we obtain to the nurse or midwife.
+We will send the statements we obtain to the nurse, midwife or nursing associate.

 The guidance in our library, needs to be read alongside our NMC Guidance during the Covid-19 emergency period.
 We have new rules that are in force during the period of the coronavirus emergency that are relevant to how it applies.